-While travellers might note the presence of car hire facilities in Pakistan’s major cities, it is not advisable to hire a car and to drive around Pakistan.
-The roads can be chaotic and dangerous.
-If security or itinerary demands a private car, hiring a car with a driver is the only sensible option.
-By hiring a private driver you will also be afforded a greater degree of flexibility.
+While travellers might note the presence of car hire facilities in Pakistan’s major cities, it is not advisable for foreigners to rent a car in Pakistan.
+Hiring a car with a driver is a much more sensible option.

 The highway network between cities is poorly maintained and caution should be taken when driving at night as roads are badly lit.
 It is advised that tourists to Pakistan travel with local drivers or guides.
 When driving it is advised to keep doors and windows locked at all times.

 Lahore to Islamabad (M-2) is on a six lane freeway, as is Peshawar to Islamabad (M-1).
 Hyderabad to Karachi is currently four lane but is being upgraded (M-9).
 The Lahore Ring Road is also a six lane motorway, but is incomplete, with several kilometres under construction.
 All other major motorways are four lanes.